Frustration Tolerance: Navigating Unexpected Obstacles

 Mindfulness and Labeling

-Jonathan Haidt wisely quips, “changing your mind is usually a more effective response to frustration than is changing the world” (2006, location 150).
+โSeymour Epstein in his book Constructive Thinking wrote, “In labeling an underlying disturbing feeling correctly, the feeling often goes away or, at the least, becomes less distressing” (Epstein, 1998).
+I have found this to be true.
+Jonathan Haidt wisely quips, “Changing your mind is usually a more effective response to frustration than is changing the world” (Haidt, 2003).
 We must catch displaced aggressions, blaming the world for our misfortunes.
 We must catch these wandering marauders, invading our minds and stealing our peace.

 Whether we are naturally sensitive or resilient, we can improve.
 Our efforts will be rewarded, not with frustration free lives but enhanced skill to weather storms.
 Our exposures, when followed by success, bolster confidence, laying a foundation of strength by increasing tolerance for future frustrations and skills to down-regulate their influence.